The New Mom’s Guide on How to Store Breast Milk

 Breast milk stored in a cooler bag filled with frozen freezer packs can be kept in the bag for about 24 hours.
 At the 24-hour mark, you’ll either want to freeze the breast milk or place it in the refrigerator.

-How long can refrigerated breastmilk sit out?
+How long can refrigerated breast milk sit out?

-Once breast milk has been refrigerated, and then pulled back out the fridge, you’ll want to make sure that you use the breast milk within 4 hours.
+Once breast milk has been refrigerated, and then pulled back out of the fridge, you’ll want to make sure that you use the breast milk within 4 hours.
 Once you have reached that 4-hour mark, it is safest to discard the breast milk.

 How do you thaw breast milk?

-The best and safest way to thaw breastmilk is to remove the breast milk storage bag from the freezer and place it standing upright in the refrigerator.
+The best and safest way to thaw breastmilk is to remove the breast milk storage bag from the freezer and place it upright in the refrigerator.
 You don’t want to have breast milk sit on the counter at room temperature.
 If you forgot to set the milk in the fridge, and you need the milk right now, reheating breast milk can be done by thawing the milk in cold water.
 As the milk begins to thaw, slowly heat the water until the milk is at room temperature.
 Be cautious that the milk isn’t too hot for your baby.

 NEVER microwave breast milk!
 Microwaving breast milk can cause hot spots in the milk that are dangerous for your baby.
 Also, microwaving breast milk can kill the antibodies that are there to help strengthen your baby.

 ***Once you have thawed the breast milk, you’ll need to use the milk within 24 hours.
-At the 24 hour mark, you’ll want to discard the milk.***
+At the 24-hour mark, you’ll want to discard the milk.***

 What should I do with breast milk that I have reheated but my baby didn’t drink?